OUR IMPACT SINCE 1980

 - With the strong core belief that our job—as parents, as neighbors, and as a society, is to make sure that every child has access to the fundamental building blocks for success, Philadelphia Citizens for Children and Youth is created.
-The agency was born out of a “Citizens’ Committee” watchdog group that previously looked at problems in services affecting children and youth in Philadelphia.
+The agency is born out of a “Citizens’ Committee” watchdog group that previously looked at problems affecting services offered to children and youth in Philadelphia.

-- PCCY brings together citizens from across Philadelphia to take a stand on behalf of children by creating two task forces—one on child welfare Issues, and the other on Education.
+- PCCY brings together citizens from across Philadelphia to take a stand on behalf of children by creating two task forces—one focused on child welfare and the other on education.
 This lays the groundwork for PCCY’s development and leadership on children’s issues.

-- Philadelphia Mayor Wilson Goode and City Council follow PCCY’s call to combat teen pregnancy and infant mortality by establishing three teen health clinics across Philadelphia to provide comprehensive care to adolescents.
+- Philadelphia Mayor Wilson Goode and City Council answer PCCY’s call to combat teen pregnancy and infant mortality by establishing three teen health clinics across Philadelphia to provide comprehensive care to adolescents.

 - PCCY launches a public campaign to increase child enrollment in Medicaid.
 PCCY staff and volunteers work in schools, helping parents register their children.